dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt Copy.md

 # Reference

 Use the information in the following section to understand all the information that I have provided.
-The terms below will be references in subsequent sections.
+The terms below will be references in subsequent sections...

 1. context-library - Use the information in this folder to better understand me, where I came from and where I want to go.
 This folder is stored in GitHub and has been attached to the prompt.
 If you don't see it, write out an error `Context Library not found.` and halt.
 	- My Keystone Concepts.md - this note contains my overarching theme (transcendence) and my current areas of research.
 This is the big picture.